Aider-AI/aider/README.md

 Replace `<file1>`, `<file2>`, etc., with the paths to the source code files you want to work on.
 These files will be added to the chat session.

 You can also just launch `aider` anywhere in a git repo without naming files on the command line.
 It will discover all the files in the repo.
 You can then add and remove individual files in the chat session with the `/add` and `/drop` chat commands described below.
+If you or GPT mention one of the repo's filenames in the conversation, `aider` will ask if you'd like to add it to the chat.

 You can also use additional command-line options, environment variables or configuration file to set many options: